Daniel-Uchay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 2.
 2-groups - Script prints all the groups the current user is part of.

 Script 3.
 3-new_owner - Script that changes the owner of the file hello to the user betty.

+Script 4.
+4-empty - Script that creates an empty file called hello.